salbaroudi/CompSci-TechInterviews/DesignPatterns/README.md

 with a given object of a class.
 - **Concrete Class:** A non-abstract, regular class.
 -**Class**: A block of code that defines an object's interface and implementation of the given interface methods.
--**Abstract Class:** A special class that includes the interface only.
-It's implementation is handled by sub-classes.
+-**Abstract Class:** A special class that can be a mix between an interface and concrete class.
+Its provides finer control of abstraction (between classes and interfaces).
 - **Inheritance:** The creation of a class (child or sub-class), from another parent class.
 In addition to inheriting the interface, and implemented methods (if parent is concrete)
 - ** Object:** Run-time entity that packages data, as well as structured methods that act on the data.
 - ** Instance (of a class):** An object created by the constructor of the class.
 Specific data is stored in the data object, and all implemented methods from the class can be applied to the object itself.